gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 Quickly, he asked, "how is Samira?"

-"What do you expect from someone who even shares your birth date.
+"What you expect of someone who shares your birth date.
 She is exactly like you." she replied and ended the call.

-He knew that she will never come back, yet he was happy.
-He was glad that she had called.
+His heart wept.
+He knew that she will never come back, and now, it was even more difficult for him to live without Samira.
+Yet he smiled.
+"Atleast she called," he thought and moved on.

 *Some mistakes can never be forgiven, specially when they are done to somebody you love the most.*